by Lewis Carroll (Charles Lutwidge Dodgson)

 6 in. x 5 1/8 in.
 (151 mm x 130 mm) uneven

-Purchased jointly with the National Media Museum, Bradford, with help from the Art Fund and the National Heritage Memorial Fund, 2002
+Purchased jointly with the National Science and Media Museum, Bradford, with help from the Art Fund and the National Heritage Memorial Fund, 2002

 Click on the links below to find out more: